Palace Auctions (London) LTD, London

 Location and Setting

-The land is situated at Bolventor, a small hamlet at the heart of Bodmin Moor, Cornwall, within the civil parish of Altarnun.
-It enjoys immediate proximity to the A30 trunk road, Cornwall’s principal east-west arterial route, providing rapid vehicular access to Bodmin (9 miles west), Launceston (12 miles east), and Liskeard (14 miles south-east).
-The A30 ensures excellent connectivity to the M5 at Exeter and the wider South West, while the dual carriageway bypasses Bolventor, preserving the tranquillity of the moorland setting.
+The land is superbly situated at Bolventor, a tranquil hamlet at the heart of Bodmin Moor, within the civil parish of Altarnun.
+Its proximity to the A30 trunk road, Cornwall’s main east-west route, ensures rapid access to Bodmin (9 miles west), Launceston (12 miles east), and Liskeard (14 miles south-east).
+The A30 provides excellent connectivity to the M5 at Exeter and the wider South West, while the dual carriageway bypasses Bolventor, preserving the peace of the moorland setting.
+The Bodmin Moor land auction offers buyers a chance to secure land in a location renowned for its natural beauty and accessibility.
+The property is within walking distance of the iconic Jamaica Inn, an 18th-century coaching inn immortalised by Daphne du Maurier, now a major visitor attraction with a museum, restaurant, and accommodation.
+To the south lies Dozmary Pool, Cornwall’s only natural inland lake, steeped in Arthurian legend and designated as a Site of Special Scientific Interest (SSSI).

-The area is rich in heritage, with prehistoric and medieval monuments including stone circles, hut circles, and cairns scattered across the moor.
+The heritage of Bodmin Moor is rich and varied, with prehistoric and medieval monuments scattered across the landscape.
 Notable sites within easy reach include the Nine Stones of Altarnun, King Arthur’s Hall, and the Hurlers stone circles at Minions.
 The presence of Jamaica Inn, Dozmary Pool, and the River Fowey headwaters further enhances the land’s amenity and cultural value.
+The area is steeped in legend and history, offering a unique blend of natural and cultural attractions.
+The Bodmin Moor land auction gives buyers the chance to invest in a property that is not only a tangible asset but also a gateway to Cornwall’s storied past.
+The land’s open moorland setting and clear boundaries make it easy to inspect and enjoy, whether for agricultural, equestrian, or recreational purposes.

 Planning Policy and Designations